oket23/NP_Exam/README.md

-In UI add your API in apiconfig.json
+In UI add your telegram bot API in apiconfig.json